1. Home

 Modern fare gates will help ensure our customers are safe, speed up entry and exit time, provide wayfinding, deter fare evasion, and improve accessibility.

-We're testing three gate designs from three different vendors at 20 stations throughout New York City, starting in 2025.
+We're testing three gate designs from three different vendors at 20 stations throughout New York City.

 After a vendor or vendors is selected, the MTA will install the new fare gates at 150 stations in all five boroughs.
 These stations will be selected based on ridership, fare evasion rates, accessibility needs, and whether they are a major transit hub.
 With funding from the 2025-2029 Capital Plan, stations serving 75% of riders will be equipped with modern fare gates.